roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Upon the receiving ends are Rapha and Hinagiku.
-Rapha was assumed upon Ohan's lap, and the hand Ohan had been cuddling Rapha.
+Rapha was assumed upon Ohan's lap, and the hand of Ohan had been cuddling Rapha.
 Hinagiku was clad in a white coat over a nude body.
 Both of them were in the  midst  of flirting with their lovers, deemed Yuuyami.
 I feel bad for being disturbance, however this is a crisis.

-"In consequence, Lydia declared of willing to destroy the bell pepper."
+"In consequence, Lydia declared of willing to destroy the bell peppers."
 "...Wah, I understood that much..."
 "...I ask to repeat regarding the method."